clseibold/Edim/README.md

 * Move a line up or down one
 * Colored Output
 * Find first occurance of string in file (and print the line out)
+* Show outline of markdown files (shown when file is opened and with fileinfo command, '#')

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)